polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/pallet.md

 # Purge chain to clean up your old chain state
 # You will be prompted to type `y`
 ./target/release/node-template purge-chain --dev

-# Re-run your node in "developer" mode
+# Re-run your node in "development" mode
 ./target/release/node-template --dev
 ```

-Now it is it time to interact with our new Proof of Existence pallet!
+Now it is time to interact with our new Proof of Existence pallet!